AdaGold/full-stack-inspiration-board/hints.md

 }
 ```

-Lists of boards are in an array:
+Lists of cards are in an array:

 ```json
 [